-During yesterday’s ruling, the judge said a witness stated that Louca told his friends he had had a fight with Jackson and had killed him.
+During Friday’s ruling, the judge said a witness stated that Louca told his friends he had had a fight with Jackson and had killed him.

 Other evidence was also credible, including another witness who said that Louca stored stolen goods in a warehouse he was renting.